Skip Navigation

 In New Jersey, you have just two years from the date of the accident to file a lawsuit.
 Failing to file within this deadline, known as the statute of limitations, may mean forfeiting your right to recover damages for your injuries.
 With such a short timeline, it is critical to take quick action to preserve your rights.

-There are a few exceptions to this two year deadline.
-An experienced New Jersey Personal Injury Lawyer can review the facts of your case and see how the statute of limitations rules apply.Ā A truck accident lawyer may also help with making a timely filing and securing your rights.
+There are a few exceptions to this two-year deadline.
+An experienced New Jersey Personal Injury Lawyer can review the facts of your case and see how the statute of limitations rules apply.
+They may also help with making a timely filing and securing your rights.

-Contact Our New Jersey Truck Accident Attorney Today
+Need Legal Assistance?
+Contact Our Jersey City Truck Accident Attorney

-Learn more about our results driven approach to personal injury law.
-Call us now at 646-503-0404 to schedule your free consultation.Ā
+Learn more about our results-driven approach to personal injury law.
+Call us now at 646-736-4184 to schedule your free consultation

 How can we help you?